clhenrick/portfolio/pages/cv.md

 MFA Thesis: [Am I Rent Stabilized?](https:amirentstabilized.com), an interactive web-app about rent-stabilization in New York City.

-Areas of focus in [MFA DT](http://www.newschool.edu/parsons/mfa-design-technology/) included interactive web-mapping, data-visualization, web development, user experience design, game design, interactive narrative, open-source GIS, and creative coding.
+Areas of focus in [MFA DT](http://www.newschool.edu/parsons/mfa-design-technology/) included interactive web-mapping, data-visualization, web development, User Experience Design, game design, interactive narrative, open-source GIS, and creative coding.

-- Taught front end web development as part of a 3 week intensive "bootcamp" to the incoming 2014 MFA DT class.
+- Taught a daily front end web development class as part of a three week intensive "bootcamp" to the incoming 2014 MFA DT class.

-- Taught a two day workshop on Node.JS and Bash to the incoming class of Parsons MS in Data Visualization class of 2015.
+- Taught a two day workshop on NodeJS to the incoming class of Parsons MS in Data Visualization class of 2015.

 ### U.C.
 Berkeley Extension
 **Graphic Design Certificate Program**